How to Make Cake Truffles

 Store them at room temperature in an airtight container for up to one week.

-If you want to turn the cake truffles into cake pops, use lollipop sticks instead of a skewer – and leave the sticks in the truffles.
+If you want to turn these into cake pops, use lollipop sticks instead of a skewer – and leave the sticks in.

-Dip each stick in the melted chocolate right before putting it into a truffle to encourage them to bond together.
+Dip each stick in the melted chocolate right before inserting it into a truffle to encourage the two to bond together as the chocolate cools and hardens.

 To keep the cake pops round at the bottom, use a cake pop stand or place the sticks in overturned styrofoam cups to cool instead of cooling them on a cooling rack.